javaee/jms-spec/pages/JMSListener3.md

 >
 >If a message is being delivered to the callback method of a MDB, and auto-acknowledge or dups-ok-acknowledge mode is being used, and the callback method throws a checked exception or a `RuntimeException`, then the message will be automatically redelivered.
 The message will not be acknowledged and will be immediately redelivered.
 Message redelivery after an exception in auto-acknowledge or dups-ok-acknowledge mode is described in more detail in section 16.6.2 "Message redelivery after an exception, in auto-acknowledge or dups-ok-acknowledge mode".
 >
-> 16.6 Message redelivery to MDBs
+>**16.6 Message redelivery to MDBs**
 >
->16.6.1 Message redelivery after transaction rollback</h5>
+>**16.6.1 Message redelivery after transaction rollback**
+>
 >If a message is being delivered to the callback method of a MDB, and container-managed transaction demarcation is being used, then if the transaction is rolled back for any reason the message will be redelivered.
 Redelivery may not be immediate.
 The number of times a JMS provider will redeliver the same message before giving up is provider-dependent.
 The JMSRedelivered message header field will be set, and the JMSXDeliveryCount message property incremented, for a message redelivered under these circumstances.
 >
->16.6.2 Message redelivery after an exception, in auto-acknowledge or dups-ok-acknowledge mode</h5>
+>**16.6.2 Message redelivery after an exception, in auto-acknowledge or dups-ok-acknowledge mode**
+>
-If a message is being delivered to the callback method of a MDB, and auto-acknowledge or dups-ok-acknowledge mode is being used, and the callback method throws a checked exception or a RuntimeException then the message will be immediately redelivered.
+>If a message is being delivered to the callback method of a MDB, and auto-acknowledge or dups-ok-acknowledge mode is being used, and the callback method throws a checked exception or a RuntimeException then the message will be immediately redelivered.
 The number of times a JMS provider will redeliver the same message before giving up is provider-dependent.
 The JMSRedelivered message header field will be set, and the JMSXDeliveryCount message property incremented, for a message redelivered under these circumstances.

 The proposed extended wording above extends the minimum wording as follows: